 Strictly speaking, taking out a personal loan will not affect your credit score.
 However, it is what you do with your monthly repayments that will.
 If you make prompt payments to your monthly commitments, a personal loan can actually help you improve your credit score.
 However, if your miss or make irregular repayments, this may actually hurt your credit score.

-How do I up my chances for a personal loan?
+How do I improve my chances to get a personal loan approval?

 Here’s what you can do to improve your chances of successfully getting the financing you need: